Lemick/hoverfly-ui/README.md

 ## Intellij Plugin

-You can download the plugin from the marketplace or [here](https://plugins.jetbrains.com/plugin/22779-hoverfly-editor)
+You can download the plugin from the marketplace [here](https://plugins.jetbrains.com/plugin/22779-hoverfly-editor)

 ## Web UI